-Where companies fall short of our minimum expectations of having at least 30% female board representation in the most developed markets and 15% in all other markets, we will consider voting against management.
+Where companies fall short of our minimum expectations of having at least 30% female board representation in the most developed markets and 15% in all other markets, we will vote against management.

-- The sustainable investing and investment teams collaborate on voting decisions: Responsibility for voting sits with the sustainable investing team who collaborate with Fidelity's investment analysts and portfolio managers when determining our votes.
-Decisions are made in accordance with our principles and guidelines considering a range of inputs. - Our principles and guidelines set out our approach to voting: Our sustainable investing voting principles and guidelines detail why, how and the basis on which we vote.
-Our voting approach is principles-based, covers key voting topics and we will apply discretion in our application of the principles mindful of the best interests of our clients. - The principles and guidelines cover 12 topics focusing on key ESG areas detailing summary voting principles and our expectations for our investee companies.
+- The Sustainable Investing and Investment Teams collaborate on voting decisions: Responsibility for voting sits with the Sustainable Investing Team who collaborate with Fidelity's investment analysts and portfolio managers when determining our votes.
+Decisions are made in accordance with our principles and guidelines considering a range of inputs. - approach to voting: Our sustainable investing voting principles and guidelines detail why, how and the basis on which we vote.
+Our voting approach is principles-based, covers key voting topics and we will apply discretion in the application of our principles and guidelines to ensure they are effective and in the best interests of our clients. - The principles and guidelines cover 12 topics focusing on key ESG areas detailing summary voting principles and our expectations for our investee companies.

-Part 1: How we vote
+Part 1: Voting and engagement